 Why Disability Insurance Matters

 Most people insure their car, home, and life — but forget about their most valuable asset: their ability to earn income.
-Studies show that 1 in 4 workers will experience a disability that prevents them from working for 90 days or more at some point in their career.
+According to Social Security Administration data, approximately 1 in 4 workers will experience a disability that prevents them from working for 90 days or more at some point in their career.

 Short-Term vs Long-Term Disability